-County Building Retrofits
+County Building Retrofits Description and Intent

 Eight County operated buildings were surveyed to identify energy conservation opportunities including: Sunny Hill Nursing Home, Health Department, Highway Admin - Joliet, River Valley Juvenile Detention Facility, County Office Building, Courthouse, EMCO, and the Archives Building.
 The intent is to retrofit those buildings where opportunities were identified to save energy and reduce energy costs.
-Six of the buildings were computer modeled to calculate energy savings; the Juvenile Detention Facility and Archives Building were not modeled since they had fewer energy saving opportunities.

-Saves significant annual energy costs resulting in reduction of burden to taxpayer a payback when measured against the threshold of a five to ten year payback period.
-Several opportunities generate significant savings per year, but have a greater than ten year payback.
+Six of the buildings were computer modeled to generate significant savings per year, but have a greater than ten year payback.
 Additionally, there are several buildings with old roofs and old air handling units that yield payback in more than ten years, but still generate energy savings.
 Several facility managers identified windows which needed replacing which are/were single pane with double pane low emission types.
 Some buildings have already received window replacements using funds from the U.S. Department of Energy.